agama-project/agama/PACKAGING.md

     gem2rpm --config gem2rpm.yml d-installer-0.1.gem > rubygem-d-installer.spec

-## Web Interface
+## Web interface

 The current package is [YaST:Head/d-installer-web](https://build.opensuse.org/package/show/YaST:Head/rubygem-d-installer).
-You can figure out most of the details by checking the [_service](_./web/package/_service) file.
-It might happen that you get out of RAM when building the package, so in this case it is better to branch the package and try to build it remotely.
+You can figure out most details by checking the [_service](_./web/package/_service) file.
+It might happen that you get out of RAM when building the package, so in this case, it is better to branch the package and try to build it remotely.

 The process to update the package is: